 This kind of care for the world around us can show up everywhere, from big cities to small towns.
 This side of environmentalism is sometimes called Civic Environmentalism.
 Groups or just one person work hard at home, school, or where they work to make their place better.

-There’s another part of environmentalism that comes from native cultures worldwide.
-These groups have been caring for nature long before modern times and still do today!
-This shows how deep and wide environmentalism goes.
+Another part of environmentalism comes from native cultures worldwide.
+These groups have cared for nature long before and still do today, showing how deep and wide environmentalism goes.

 The Importance of Environmentalism

 Moreover, environmentalism plays a pivotal role in mitigating climate change by promoting practices that reduce greenhouse gas emissions.
-The survival of all species, including humans, is in danger without environmentalism.
-This is because there could be catastrophic changes like global warming, severe weather, loss of biodiversity, and other devastating impacts from human activities on Earth.
+Without environmentalism, the survival of all species, including humans, is in danger.
+This is because catastrophic changes like global warming, severe weather, loss of biodiversity, and other devastating impacts from human activities on Earth could occur.

 Protection and Regulation